James Truchard: National Instruments

 After the release of LabVIEW, the company's future seemed secured.
 Under Truchard's leadership, NI has seen growth and record revenue in 35 of its 37 years (except 2001 and 2009).
 With the goal of balancing the success of customers, employees, shareholders, and suppliers, Truchard has led with a conservative, deliberate approach.
 The company focuses on innovation, growth, and expansion and prizes innovation and entrepreneurship, and has been named as one of the Fortune "100 Best Companies to Work For" for fourteen consecutive years (2000–2013).

 Affectionately known to his employees as "Dr. T", Truchard insists that he and others in the management structure at NI remain accessible to their employees.
 Despite his stature as the sole CEO in the company's history, Truchard is still an approachable and down-to-earth individual.
 He still drives an old pick up truck to work, where he does not have an assigned parking space.
 Unless he is scheduled to attend an external business meeting, Truchard wears denim jeans to work every day, and sits in a cubicle in the middle of the 8th floor, where employees are free to walk up and discuss any issues they might have.
-On January 1, 2017, Truchard retired as president, CEO, and cofounder.
-He continues to hold his position as chairman of the board.
+On January 1, 2017, Truchard retired as president and CEO.
+He continued to hold his position as chairman of the board until his resignation in September 2018.

 Professional activities and recognition

 Shortly after the development of LabVIEW, in 1987 Truchard received one of the first Texas High Technology Entrepreneur awards.
 Twelve years later he was awarded a Texas High Technology Master Entrepreneur of the Year honor.
 He was named one of the nation's 50 Best CEOs in three consecutive years by Worth Magazine.
 In 2002, Truchard was inducted into the Electronic Design Engineering Hall of Fame, and the following year he was elected to the Royal Swedish Academy of Engineering Sciences.
 He has also been named a University of Texas Distinguished Engineering Graduate.
 In 2007, Truchard was elected as a member into the National Academy of Engineering for creating 'virtual instrumentation,' which enabled the rapid development of customized measurement systems in industry, academia, and classrooms.
+In 2018 he was the recipient of Armenia's Global High-Tech Award.

 Truchard is a member and former chairman of the Engineering Foundation Advisory Council, and is a member of the University of Texas Chancellor's Council.
 He previously served on the UT Electrical and Computer Engineering Visiting Committee, and was a founding member of the Austin Software Council.
 Texas governor Rick Perry appointed Truchard to the state's Advisory Council on the Digital Economy and invited Truchard to chair the Texas Science, Technology, and Math Industry Advisory Council, which seeks to reverse the declining interest of young people in technical careers.